They Found Scientific PROOF Why Conservatives Are Better Looking Than Liberals | John Hawkins' Right Wing News

 - Comment Now 0

 You fancy yourself a conservative, right?
-Of course you do, and why wouldn’t you be?
+Of course you do and why wouldn’t you be?
 Don’t you know that right-wing people are actually better looking than liberals?
 No, that’s not just a claim…anymore.
 It’s actually scientifically proven, so there.
-Much like the left an their global warming argument of a consensus, no conservatives have one of their own…and it’s actually back up by REAL science.
+Much like the left and their global warming argument of a consensus, now conservatives have one of their own…and it’s actually backed up by REAL science.

-In this peculiar study reveals that better-looking people are often treated better than your average ordinary-looking folks.
+This peculiar study reveals that better-looking people are often treated better than your average ordinary-looking folks.
 As such, they tend to see the world as a more equal and balanced place.
-Ugly people, on the other hand, get the – no pun intend – ugly end of the stick, and feel as if life is unfair.
+Ugly people, on the other hand, get the – no pun intend – ugly end of the stick and feel as if life is unfair.

 So good-looking people, seeing that life is already a pretty sweet and a “fair” place for them, will tend to lower their taste of “egalitarianism” and gain more social spending to offset the inequity.